dixitmudit/PACE/README.md

 # PACE

-Workbook contains the code and notebook to run PACE (Precise and Accurate Configuration Estimation).
+The workbook contains the code and notebook to run PACE (Precise and Accurate Configuration Evaluation).